-Impact of a Child’s Preference in Minnesota Custody and Divorce Proceedings
+Impact of Child’s Preference in Minnesota Custody

 Although a child’s preference alone would never determine a custody arrangement in a divorce or custody case in Minnesota, it can still have an impact.
 Although there is no rigidly defined cutoff, typically by the time the child is 11 or 12 years old, the child’s preference will start to significantly influence a custody decision.
 By the time a child is 16 or older, particularly when the child has the ability to drive, the child’s preference may be given substantial weight by the court.

 This happens because in cases where the child is 16 or older, judges are aware that no matter what they rule, the child is very likely to “vote with his/her feet” in regards to which parent s/he lives with.
 As a result, once a child has the ability to drive and his/her own vehicle, it can become more difficult to enforce a custody and/or parenting time order.
 However, even with that being said, how much weight a child’s preference is given is determined on a case-by-case basis by the court.

 When Child’s Preference Doesn’t Influence a Minnesota Custody or Divorce Proceeding

 However, by law there are some custody and divorce cases, where the child’s preference will not have any role in the court’s final decision.
 For instance, Minnesota judges will not consider a child’s preference in a custody or divorce proceeding when: